 Mastoiditis is an infection of the mastoid bone of the skull.
 The mastoid bone is located just behind the ear.

 Mastoiditis is most often caused by a middle ear infection (acute otitis media).
 The infection may spread from the ear to the mastoid bone.
-The bone has a honeycomb-like structure that fills with infected material and may break down.
+This bone has a honeycomb-like structure that fills with infected material and may break down.

 The condition is most common in children.
 Before antibiotics, mastoiditis was one of the leading causes of death in children.
 The condition does not occur very often today.
 It is also much less dangerous.